jakegray1717/Pour-Judgement/README.md

   > "The problem is not the problem, the problem is your attitude witht the problem" -Jack Sparrow

 ## How to Get Started ##
-  > Use the search bar to look up a cocktail or use the random cocktail button for some inspiration.
+  > This app is both modile and desktop friendly but is designed to be use mobily.
+Use the search bar to look up a cocktail or use the random cocktail button for some inspiration.

 ## Customer Quote ##
   > "All the recipes for cocktails all in one place.
 Amazing!"